EliWoodard/Timer/README.md

 To start the timer, click the "Start" button in the Timer tab.
 To stop the timer, click the "Stop" button.
 To set a countdown timer, enter the desired time in "HH:MM:SS" format in the Countdown tab and click the "Set" button.

-## License

-The Timer Program is licensed under the MIT License.
-See the LICENSE file for details.